tomguluson92/StyleGAN_PyTorch/README.md

 To the best of my knowledge, there is still not a similar pytorch 1.0 implementation of styleGAN as NvLabs released(Tensorflow), therefore, i wanna implement it on pytorch1.0.1 to extend its usage in pytorch community.

+## Notice
+@date: 2019.10.21
+@info: The noteworthy thing I just ignore to highlight is you need change default `Star` dataset to your own dataset (such as FFHQ or others) in `opts.py`.
+Sorry for my carelessness for this.

 ## Author

 - [Samuel Ko](https://blog.csdn.net/g11d111)